 Daily attendance is a requirement and expectation of Grace Lutheran School.
 Daily attendance is crucial for learning and academic success.
 When a child is absent often, instruction is missed and school work accumulates, putting them in a difficult position to succeed.
 The State of Illinois defines a chronic or habitual truant as a student who is absent without valid cause for five percent or more of the previous 180 regular attendance days.
-Absences at Grace are considered excused if they are due to illness, death in the immediate family, a family emergency, or special circumstances approved by the principal on a case by case basis.
+Absences at Grace are considered excused if they are due to illness, mental health, death in the family, a family emergency, a school sponsored event, or special circumstances approved by the principal on a case by case basis.
 All other cases are considered unexcused.
 A note from your doctor may be requested in order to verify illness.
-Ten or more unexcused absences in a school year may put future enrollment at Grace in jeopardy.
+More than five unexcused absences or more than fifteen overall absences in a school year may put future enrollment at Grace in jeopardy.